If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 Redwoods

-We’ve mentioned the Redwood groves that call Muir Woods home so much because we know they will be one of the most memorable aspects of visiting the national monument.
+We’ve mentioned the redwood groves that call Muir Woods home so much because they will be one of the most memorable aspects of visiting the national monument.
 Craning your neck to examine the entirety of the towering Redwoods is an extremely rare experience you can only gain in this specific area of the West Coast.

 Plant and Animal Life

-Thanks to the crucial role that the Redwoods play in supporting nutrient, carbon, and water cycling in the forest, there is an abundance of thriving plant and animal life to explore while visiting Muir Woods.
+Thanks to the crucial role that the Redwoods play in supporting nutrient, carbon, and water cycling in the forest, there is an abundance of thriving plant and animal life to explore.
+While much of the wildlife in the area hides from the crowds, if you are patient, quiet, and lucky, you may catch a glimpse of black-tailed deer, chipmunks, salmon, or—even more rarely—spotted owls!

 Fog

-While the fog may obstruct some views, we think you’ll actually find that the fog matches the feel of the area perfectly and adds some magic and mystique to the surroundings.
+While the fog may obstruct some views, it matches the feel of the grove perfectly and adds magic and mystique to the surroundings.

 Muir Woods Views